Detailed Business Analyst’s Job Description

 • Exhibit analytical skills

-• Participate in Technical analysis
+• Participate in Technical Analysis

 • Develop Data models and process flows